OAS-Development/SessionHub/SESSION_8_SESSION_MANAGEMENT_COMPLETE.md

 - **Learning System Integration** with pattern recognition
 - **Mobile-responsive Interface** with optimistic updates

-All performance targets have been exceeded, and the system is ready for production deployment with full integration across all Development Hub systems.
+All performance targets have been exceeded, and the system is ready for production deployment with full integration across all SessionHub systems.
 The implementation provides a solid foundation for advanced session management and optimization features.

 **Status**: ✅ COMPLETE - Ready for Session 9: Advanced Features and Optimization